Russian minister says likely Exxon, Rosneft halt operations in Arctic

 Bloomberg reported on Thursday that Exxon had halted drilling at an offshore oil well in Russia’s remote Arctic just a few days after the United States and European Union barred companies from helping Russia exploit Arctic, deep-water or shale-oil fields.

-Reporting by Katya Golubkova; Writing by Alexander Winning; Editing by Lidia Kelly/Elizabeth Piper
+Reporting by Katya Golubkova; Writing by Alexander Winning; Editing by Lidia Kelly